-With an exciting new production FOREVER IN BLUE JEANS promises a great night out for all the family.
-The talented cast of 8 sing their way through 80 + classic songs, from BRENDA LEE to THE CARPENTERS and from MOTOWN to ABBA.
-A whirlwind trip from the 50′s through to the best songs of today, this “hot” stage show guarantees ALL THE HITS, ALL THE ENERGY, ALL IN ONE GREAT SHOW…
+Celebrating it’s 20th Anniversary: FOREVER IN BLUE JEANS brings you an exciting new production for 2015 promising a great night out for all the family.
+The talented cast of 7 sing their way through 80+ classic songs, from BRENDA LEE to THE CARPENTERS, from MOTOWN to CAROLE KING.
+A whirlwind trip from the 50’s through to the best songs of today, this energetic stage show guarantees ALL THE HITS, ALL THE ENERGY, ALL IN ONE GREAT SHOW…

 And oh!
 What a night, as Franki Valli once so eloquently put it.
 For make no mistake – this rip-roaring rocker of a show hits you straight between the eyes and ears right from the start.